 The following applications are intended for wintering in your tiny house.
 If you plan on storing your tiny house for the winter (not living in it) there are different methods for winterizing.
 Check out RV websites and forums for these methods.

-Start with insulation
+Start with Decent Insulation

 The first ingredient to keeping a warm tiny house, is insulation.
 We insulated our walls, roof and floor with rigid foam.
 We estimate our total R-value is R-18.
 If we could do it again, we’d probably splurge for spray foam to get a little more R-value.
 If you’re planning on living in your tiny house in an extremely cold climate, its a good idea to add an extra layer of insulation on the outside of your walls, like Mark Wipfli did in his Alaskan Tiny Home.

-Skirt your trailer
+Skirt your Trailer

 The coldest part of our tiny house is the floor.
 To save a few bucks, we built a snow skirt around our trailer.
 We also purchased tire covers for extra protection.